Wednesday, January 31, 2018

 Snuggling

-Last night Giovanna climbed into our bed, and right after Ale had left for work early in the morning Bianca showed up with her pillow and blanket, then before I knew it everybody was in my bed.
+Last night Giovanna climbed into our bed, and short after Ale had left for work Bianca showed up with her pillow and blanket, then before I knew it everybody was on my bed.
 I can't complain though.
 I love snuggling with my girls (and also staying extra minutes in bed).
+Plus, I know I won’t have them in my bed forever and I’ll sure miss it, so I get to enjoy it while I can.

 Have a good weekend!